How Can I Protect Myself from Identity Theft?

 Here are ten simple ways to protect yourself against identity theft:

 - Be careful where you use your debit card.
-Debit card fraud rose in 2010.
 Check to see if the bank issuing your debit card provides zero-liability protection if a card is ever lost, stolen or used without authorization.
 Zero-liability protection makes sure you're not responsible for unauthorized or false charges on your account.
 Report lost or stolen cards or suspected fraud immediately.
 If you don't, you could wind up being responsible for the charges against your account.
+Most banks place a $500 limit on charges you are liable for, but only if you report a lost card within 30 days.

 - Protect your Social Security number.
 NEVER carry your Social Security card in your wallet.
 Your Social Security number is key to many of your financial accounts.
 If someone gets your Social Security number, you may be in big trouble.
 You have to protect it even more so than your credit cards—make sure your Social Security card is kept in a safe place.
 Ask what your employer is doing with your Social Security number as well.
 Employers only need your Social Security number for reporting to the IRS; it does not need to be on internal work documents.
 And when you go to a new doctor or dentist, do not provide your Social Security number.
 The medical office does not need it.

 - Use the postal service as little as possible.
-One reason the post office is losing business is that mail is one of the most vulnerable sources for identify theft.
+Mail is one of the most vulnerable sources for identify theft.
 If possible, have bills sent electronically.
 If a bill goes missing, immediately contact the company to find out what happened to it.
-A thief can easily take one of your bills and change your address to make sure you don't see your next bill with fraudulent charges.
+A thief can easily take one of your bills and change your address to make sure you don't see your next bill with fraudulent charges they may have made.
 Also, avoid mailing checks to pay bills or deposit funds into your checking account.
 Instead, use online bill payment whenever you can.
 Doing personal business online can be totally secure, if you manage it correctly.

 - Be careful what you put on your résumé.
 DO NOT include your Social Security number, birth date, driver's license number, reason you left a past employer or even marital status on a résumé.
 Consider leaving off graduation dates and other personal information.
 You'd be surprised at how much a thief can do when armed with the smallest pieces of personal information.